BU-ISCIII/curso_brotes_bacterianos_ngs/exercises/04_outbreakcgMLST.md

 |RA-L2805|6|3|9|9|3|3|1|5|0|-|66.4684285714|0.047619047619|
 |RA-L2978|6|3|9|9|3|3|1|5|0|-|52.4057142857|0.0625|

+<div class="tables-end"></div>

 We will describe here the meaning of each column:
 - Sample: sample name
 - ST: serotype or serogroup determined.
 - lmo0737-prs: names of the genes present in the MLST schema in this case.
 This column will vary depending on the species and the schema used.
 Each column shows the allele number determined for each sample.
 - mismatches: number of mismatches (SNPs) found against the reference allele.
 - uncertainty: a score showing the probability of having determined the correct allele (ST).
 - depth: depth of coverage achieved mapping against this allele.